rizface/blog/content/posts/how-this-blog-migrated-to-cloudflare-pages.md

 ## Create New Application
 ![Connect to Git](../images/connect-to-git.png)

-Go to `Workers & Pages` > `Pages` > `Connect to Git` then you will be director to github/gitlab to configure the repos you that will you manage using cloudflare.
+Go to `Workers & Pages` > `Pages` > `Connect to Git` then you will be directed to github/gitlab to configure the repos you that will you manage using cloudflare.

 ![Select Orgs](../images/select-orgs.png)